m2ry2m/SVM-breast-cancer-/README.md

 ---

-Thanks for checking out my project! 🙂
+"Thank you for reviewing my project.
+Your feedback is greatly appreciated."